atrodo/SQL-BlueComb/README.md

 # LICENSE

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software.
+You may redistribute copies of it under the terms of the Artistic License 2 as published by The Perl Foundation.

 # SEE ALSO